 about the artist

 Victoria Ahmadizadeh Melendez (she/her, b.
-1988) combines poetry, images, glass objects and neon light to create objects and installations that draw inspiration from her Puerto Rican and Persian heritage.
-She is the inaugural winner of the Adele and Leonard Leight Award, granted in 2024 by the Speed Art Museum in Louisville, KY.
-She has been an artist in residence at Blue Mountain Center, MASS MoCA, Pilchuck Glass School and the Corning Museum of Glass, among others.
-Victoria’s work has been shown in dozens of museums and galleries throughout the world including the Museum of Craft and Design, Traver Gallery, Tacoma Museum of Glass, BWA Wrocław and Glasmuseet Ebeltoft.
-Victoria is passionate about social change and arts education, and was previously the Director of The Bead Project at UrbanGlass, a program geared towards supporting femmes of diverse cultural and economic backgrounds as they learn how to work with glass.
-She is an Adjunct Associate Professor at Tyler School of Art in Philadelphia, PA, from which she received her BFA.
-She holds an MFA in Craft/Material Studies from Virginia Commonwealth University in Richmond, VA.
+1988) creates poetic installations that merge glass, neon, imagery, and text, drawing from her Puerto Rican and Persian heritage.
+She was the inaugural winner of the Adele and Leonard Leight Award from the Speed Art Museum (Louisville, KY) and has held residencies at Blue Mountain Center, MASS MoCA, Pilchuck Glass School, and the Corning Museum of Glass, among others.
+Her work has been exhibited internationally at the Museum of Craft and Design, Traver Gallery, Tacoma Museum of Glass, BWA Wrocław, and Glasmuseet Ebeltoft.
+Passionate about social change and arts education, she previously directed the Bead Project at UrbanGlass, supporting femmes from diverse backgrounds in learning glasswork.
+She is an Adjunct Associate Professor at Tyler School of Art (Philadelphia, PA), where she earned her BFA, and holds an MFA in Craft/Material Studies from Virginia Commonwealth University (Richmond, VA).

-The aesthetic of the objects I make and the way in which they are arranged is informed by the Zoroastrian haftsin, a table of symbolic objects assembled every spring equinox in celebration of Nooruz, the Persian New Year.
-In this context, normal objects like flowers, fruit, candles and mirrors can express complex themes of identity, luck, transformation and desire.
-My father assembled a simplified version of this table every March as I grew up and it captured my imagination.
+The aesthetic of the objects I make and the ways in which they are arranged are informed by my cultural identity as an American woman with Persian and Puerto Rican heritage.
+I am inspired by the Zoroastrian haftsin, a table of symbolic objects traditionally assembled in the household every spring equinox in celebration of Nowruz, the Persian New Year.
+In this context, normal objects like flowers, fruit, candles and mirrors express complex themes of identity, luck, transformation and desire.
+Family heirlooms and stories from my parent’s immigration experience are also referred to in my work.
+These sources of fascination point to the ability physical objects have to carry coded meaning.
+They also show how objects, like experiences, can be fleeting.
+The springtime blooms and then bursts.
+Tokens of money and memory come and go, in a turning wheel of recycled energy.

 Using Format